Cybonto/OllaBench/README.md

 Therefore, OllaBench was born to help both researchers and application developers conveniently evaluate their LLM models within the context of cybersecurity compliance or non-compliance behaviors.

-> [!IMPORTANT]
+> :exclamation:**IMPORTANT**:exclamation:\
-> Dataset Generator and test Datasets at the [OllaGen1](https://github.com/Cybonto/OllaBench/tree/main/OllaGen-1) subfolder.
+> Dataset Generator and test Datasets at the [OllaGen1](https://github.com/Cybonto/OllaBench/tree/main/OllaGen-1) subfolder.\
-> You need to have either a local LLM stack (nvidia TensorRT-LLM with Llama_Index in my case) or OpenAI api key for generating new OllaBench datasets.
-Please note that OpenAI throttle Requests per Minutes which may cause significant delays depending on how big will your desired datasets be.
+> You need to have either a local LLM stack (nvidia TensorRT-LLM with Llama_Index in my case) or OpenAI api key for generating new OllaBench datasets.\
+> OpenAI throttle Requests per Minutes which may cause significant delays in generating big datasets.\
 > When OllaBench white paper is published (later in FEB), OllaBench benchmark scripts and leaderboard results will be made available.

 ![OllaBench-Flows](https://github.com/Cybonto/OllaBench/assets/83996716/e001451d-9978-4de1-b35c-7eaad3602f22)